gonmf/dakilang/README.md

 4. Declarations to be removed
 5. Built-in commands

+Each instruction must be in it's own line or lines - they cannot be mixed - except for inline comments at the end of another instruction.

 ### Comments

-Comments start with the `%` character, and everything after this character is ignored.
+Comments start with the `%` character, and everything after this character is ignored by the interpreter.

 ```
 > % I am a comment